 A to Z Guide

 Welcome to Greater Nevada Field!
-On March 17, 2016 the former “Aces Ballpark” was renamed “Greater Nevada Field” as Greater Nevada Credit Union entered into a naming-rights agreement for the home venue of Reno Aces Baseball Club and Reno 1868 FC.
+On March 17, 2016 the former “Aces Ballpark” was renamed “Greater Nevada Field” as Greater Nevada Credit Union entered into a naming-rights agreement for the home venue of Reno Aces Baseball Club.

-The 15-year agreement between GNCU, the Aces and Reno 1868 FC includes exclusive sponsorship and advertising rights and prominent signage on the ballpark’s exterior façade as well as the scoreboard in left-center field and numerous locations throughout the ballpark.
+The 15-year agreement between GNCU and the Aces includes exclusive sponsorship and advertising rights and prominent signage on the ballpark’s exterior façade as well as the scoreboard in left-center field and numerous locations throughout the ballpark.

 The 9,100+ capacity venue opened on April 19, 2009, including a turn in the national spotlight on July 17, 2013 when Reno hosted the Triple-A All-Star Game.
 Greater Nevada Field also plays host to many other events throughout the year including the “Slaughter House” haunted house and the downtown ice rink.